iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

 If a column has a reference to a time unit (i.e., any flow variable like earnings or transfers), a column is indicated by an underscore plus one of {`y`, `m`, `w`, `d`}.

 The default unit a column refers to is an individual.
-In case of aggregation across individuals, an underscore plus one of {`sn`, `hh`, `fg`, `bg`} will indicate the level of aggregation.
+In case of groupings of individuals, an underscore plus one of {`sn`, `hh`, `fg`, `bg`} will indicate the level of aggregation.